Fed's Powell sees 'favorable' outlook, 'sustainable' expansion

-DENVER (Reuters) - Federal Reserve chairman Jerome Powell on Tuesday flagged openness to further rate cuts to fend off global economic risks, repeating that the central bank will act “as appropriate” amid an economy likely to soon regain its footing.
+DENVER (Reuters) - Federal Reserve chairman Jerome Powell on Tuesday flagged openness to further rate cuts to fend off global economic risks, repeating that the central bank will act “as appropriate” amid an economy that he said is likely to continue to expand.

 “This feels very sustainable,” Powell said in Denver at the annual meeting of the National Association of Business Economics.

-“Clearly things are slowing a bit,” he said, noting that it’s normal for long expansions to have periods of slowing.
+“Clearly things are slowing a bit,” he said, noting that it’s normal for long expansions to have such periods.
 Twice in the 1990s, he noted, the economy similarly downshifted, only to gain steam once the Fed cut interest rates a few times.

-After two rate cuts this year, Powell said, the U.S. economy “may just be gathering itself - there’s no reason why the expansion can’t continue.”
+After two rate cuts this year that have supported the “favorable” outlook for jobs and inflation, Powell said, the U.S. economy “may just be gathering itself - there’s no reason why the expansion can’t continue.”

-While not committing to further rate cuts, Powell noted recent data revisions showed less job growth in the year to March than previously estimated, turning a “booming” market into one of moderate growth.
+Powell noted recent data revisions showed less job growth in the year to March than previously estimated, turning a “booming” market into one of moderate growth.

 Other recent economic data, including a possible contraction in manufacturing, add to the sense of reduced momentum.